 - Add broccoli to skillet and cook over medium-high heat until tender, about 5-7 minutes.

-- In a small bowl, whisk together peanut butter, vinegar, termite, maple syrup, and garlic.
+- In a small bowl, whisk together peanut butter, vinegar, tamari, maple syrup, and garlic.

 - Push broccolini to ind side of the skillet and add tofu back in, toss with peanut sauce, and cook until warmed through.

 - Transfer to serving dish and top with scallions and crushed red peppers.
 Serve with cooked brown rice if desired.

 [Tweet "Make this crowd-pleasing vegan tofu and broccolini in Thai peanut sauce"]